NationalSecurityAgency/pelz/attestation_demo/README.md

 then storing the encrypted data and wrapped key together in a new file.
 Then it uses the demo client to unwrap the data encryption key using pelz, then decrypt the data and count the number of occurrences of a specific search term.
-(The decrypted data does not leave the protected SGX enclave).
+(The decrypted data does not leave the protected SGX enclave.)

 ## Building the Client Application